Novel Hydrodynamic Schemes Capturing Shocks and Contact Discontinuities and Comparison Study with Existing Methods: Review of Several SPH-based Methods and their Problems

 where $\xi$ is defined such that $W(x h_i, h_i) = 0$ if $x>\xi$ and $W(x h_i, h_i) \neq 0$ if $x<\xi$ under the use of compact supported kernel, and constant $A$ is defined such that $A (\xi h_i)^D$ is the volume of the $D$-dimensional sphere with the radius of $\xi h_i$ (e.g. $A=4/3 \pi$ when $D=3$ and $A=2$ when $D=1$),

 is satisfied for any particles at any time.
 There are several ways to impose the condition of equation (\ref{eq:condic}).
-The first, for example, is to iterate by updating the density using equation (\ref{eq:over3}) and then updating the smoothing length using equation (\ref{eq:condic}) until both the density and the smoothing length converge.
-The second, commonly used in many codes, is to update the density using equation (\ref{eq:over3}) and then update the smoothing length such that the number of particles inside the radius of smoothing radius $\xi h_i$ centerd on the $i$-th particle is nearly equal to $N_\text{ngb}$, even though this method does not strictly satisfy the condition (\ref{eq:condic}).
+The first, for example, is to iterate by updating the density using equation (\ref{eq:over3}) and then updating the smoothing length using equation (\ref{eq:condic}) until both the density and the smoothing length converge. \textcolor{black}{In this case, $N_{\text{ngb}}$ can be seen as effective neighbour number.} \textcolor{black}{The second is to update the smoothing length such that the number of particles inside the radius of smoothing radius $\xi h_i$ centred on the $i$-th particle is nearly equal to $N_\text{ngb}$ and then update the density using equation (\ref{eq:over3}), even though this method does not strictly satisfy the condition (\ref{eq:condic}).
+In this case, $N_{\text{ngb}}$ can be seen as true neighbour number.}

 Usually, an artificial viscosity term is added to the momentum equation and the energy equation as additional terms.
 In this paper, we mainly use the artificial viscosity introduced by \citet{Monaghan1997}.
 The artificial viscosity terms for the momentum and energy equations are given by